-Please arrive 15 minutes prior to your scheduled appointment to fill out paperwork before meeting with our Feeding, Swallowing and Nutritional Care Program team.
+Please arrive 15 minutes prior to your scheduled appointment to fill out paperwork before meeting with our Feeding team.

 How long will my appointment last?

-If you have not been evaluated by a gastroenterologist, you will come in for a one hour appointment to establish care.
-If you have been referred or have established care with a gastroenterologist, your child will be scheduled for an initial visit with the Feeding, Swallowing and Nutritional Care Program team.
-This team includes a physician, a behavioral psychologist, a registered dietitian, a speech-language pathologist and a nurse.
+If you have been referred or have established care with a gastroenterologist, your child will be scheduled for an initial visit with the Feeding team.
+Our team includes a gastroenterologist, a behavioral psychologist, a registered dietitian, a speech-language pathologist and a nurse.
 This appointment will last approximately two hours.

 What does a follow-up appointment look like?

 Follow-up appointments are dependent on the outcome of the initial assessment by the team.
 Based on the child’s individual needs, a combination of providers may be included in follow-up appointments.
-A recommendation and instructions for follow-up appointments will be provided after the initial assessment by the Feeding, Swallowing and Nutritional Care Program team.
+A recommendation and instructions for follow-up appointments will be provided after the initial assessment by the Feeding team.

-Where does the Feeding, Swallowing and Nutritional Care team see patients for appointments?
+Where does the Feeding team see patients for appointments?

-Feeding patients are seen at Children’s Hospital of Wisconsin’s Clinics building on the 7th floor inside the Gastroenterology, Liver and Nutrition Program clinic.
+Feeding patients are seen at Children’s Hospital of Wisconsin’s Clinics building on the 7th floor inside the Gastroenterology, Liver and Nutrition Clinic.